Averand1/OOP/Readme.md

 You can put what DataType You want as input in __init__ by using (self, attribute: DataType) like str or float

-f" HEllo {string literal}" in python
+f"Hello {string literal}" in python

 with Assert you can accept input which passes some specific condition